-- nt To set these options in the desktop client: - 1 Select Admin | Configure Project.
+- 1 Select Admin | Configure Project.
 The Configure Project dialog box appears. - 2 If not already selected, select the Show Advanced Options check box.

-3 Select the File Types tab.
+Select the File Types tab.
 The values that display for each option are the settings that are currently defined in the configuration file associated with the project database or project.